fadeenk/compe571/README.md

 # Known issues
 - using top to get cpu usage is inaccurate within docker
-- all tasks being measured at the same time (not really measure tasks correctly when not in no load mode)
+  - When running in a docker container the CPU percentage is relative to the root process.
+  - Docker containers run as child process (which is why we get wrong reading).
+[Source](https://medium.com/techlogs/docker-how-to-check-your-containers-cpu-usage-8121515a3b8).
-- generateLoad function not generating sufficient load on powerful machines
+- generateLoad function not working properly in docker due to the wrong reading

 # TODO
 - [✔] serial process benchmarking